Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 One of my persistent interests is learning about how countries develop.
 Our living standards have risen greatly, in some countries within the last couple of decades (Korea and China), many-fold.
 With this economic surplus comes stability and a better life for all citizens of a country, and many interesting things to talk about: K-pop, K-dramas, new better consumer brands, scientific research results.
 But more basic than that, economics development is also a robust tool for poverty alleviation.

 I like the way a few economic historians talk about it in particular: Fukuyama, Solow, Douglass North.
 North talks about [institutions](https://www.aeaweb.org/articles?id=10.1257%2Fjep.5.1.97).
-Fukuyama talks about [state strength](https://muse.jhu.edu/article/54670).
+Fukuyama talks about [state capacity](https://muse.jhu.edu/article/54670).
 Solow talks about [capital stock](https://www.jstor.org/stable/1926047).
 The common thread between them is the question of what prerequisites present at t=0 are necessary and sufficient to make a country grow, once you press play.

 Here is a simplified model:

-1. the way out of poverty since the industrial revolution has been a functioning market economy.
+1. the way out of poverty since the industrial revolution has been a functioning market economy, one that manufactures.

 2. markets need a certain level of state capacity to function.
 This includes assurances like property rights and rule of law, and some infrastructure like roads. [growth-promoting, inclusive institutions]